County Stats (19/20 season)

-Batsman Brook debuted for the White Rose firsts in 2017 whilst still captain of the England Under 19s, but good form on pre-season tour in South Africa ensured he started the most recent summer as a first choice pick.
+Batsman Brook, now 21-years-old, debuted for the White Rose firsts in 2017 whilst still captain of the England Under 19s, but good form on pre-season tour in South Africa ensured he started 2019 as a first choice pick.

 Brook’s initial chance came on the back of a string of impressive second XI and Academy scores, including a breathtaking match-winning century in the second-team one-day Trophy final against Middlesex at Emerald Headingley in mid-2017.